 HOW IT WORKS

 In only ten minutes, the dipotassium oxalate ingredient that comprises the desensitizing gel found on one side of the Sensi-Stop Strip builds up a protective shield.
 This layer of protection lasts up to one month in most cases, relieving pain caused by sensitivity via blocking dental tubules.
-This means that stimuli which comes into contact with your enamel does not flow through into the pulp.
-Once stimuli reaches the pulp deep within your tooth, the pain comes fast and strong.
+This means that stimuli that come into contact with your enamel do not flow through into the pulp.
+Once stimuli reach the pulp deep within your tooth, the pain comes fast and strong.

 Another method of reducing tooth sensitivity is by “painting” varnish comprised of sodium fluoride directly onto the troublesome tooth.
 Whereas Crest Sensi-Stop Strips can be purchased at your local drugstore, the treatment of fluoride varnish needs to be applied by a dental professional.
 The varnish helps strengthen enamel and dentin.

-If you are tired of dealing with dentin hypersensitivity, call Dr. Jessica T. Emery of Chicago’s Sugar Fix Dental Loft to figure out the root cause of your DH.
-Dr. Emery will be able to examine the state of your oral health to rule out any cavities, which might be causing the sensitivity.
-Gum disease might be the culprit behind your sensitivity and Dr. Emery can guide you to the appropriate treatment you should receive.
+If you are tired of dealing with dentin hypersensitivity, call Chicago’s Sugar Fix Dental Loft to figure out the root cause of your DH.
+They will be able to examine the state of your oral health to rule out any cavities, which might be causing the sensitivity.
+Gum disease might be the culprit behind your sensitivity and the team can guide you to the appropriate treatment you should receive.